SreekarK28/IMAGE-PROCESSING/README.md

 # Image Steganography
 # Steps to run the code:
-Download and install python onto your system or the system you'll use to run the code.The link for downloading python can be found here
+1) Download and install python onto your system or the system you'll use to run the code.The link for downloading python can be found [here](https://www.python.org/downloads/).
-Install Vscode or jupyter notebook in order to acess the ipynb file , follow the installation instruction mentioned in their website(s)
+2) Install [VScode](https://code.visualstudio.com/download), follow the installation instruction mentioned in their website.
-Install the requirements mentioned in the 'requirements.txt' file , steps to install from packages from a requirements.txt file can be found here
+3) Install the requirements mentioned in the 'requirements.txt' file , steps to install from packages from a requirements.txt file can be found [here](https://github.com/SreekarK28/Image-Steganography/blob/main/requirements.txt)
 Download the dataset files namely test3.mp4, test5.mp4 and lane.jpeg
 Edit the paths mentioned here , and change them accordingly Run the code by mentioning anyone of the above 3 input files